rehierl/node-tree-outliner/3-2-0-design-3.md

 `A:s <C:s> D:s E </C:s> F`

 In this fragment, node `A` can be understood to represent the first node of section `s`.

 The next node, that must be strictly associated with section `s` is node `C`.

-Unlike with descendant nodes, an association does not carry over to any subsequent sibling.
+Unlike with descendant nodes, an association does not carry over to a subsequent sibling.
 That is, because no semantically consistent path can be defined which connects a node with its next sibling.

-Consequently, the very same loose associations mentioned before also apply to any descendant of node `C`.
+The loose associations mentioned above also apply to any descendant of node `C`.
 Node `E` therefore also belongs to section `s`, whether that node is strictly associated with it or not.

 <!-- ======================================================================= -->
 ## derived statements

 **Memory hook**
-Strictly associating a single node is equivalent to associating a whole subtree of nodes whose root is the strictly associated node.
+Strictly associating a single node is equivalent to associating a whole subtree of nodes.
+The root of that subtree is the strictly associated node.

 **CLARIFICATION**
-Node `n` must be strictly associated with section `s`, if `n` is in relationship with `s`, and if `n` does not already have a loose relationship with it.

-Node `n` would otherwise remain unrelated to section `s`.
+Node `n` must be strictly associated with section `s`, if `n` is in relationship with `s`, and if `n` does not already have a loose relationship with it (`n` would otherwise remain unrelated to section `s`).

 **DEFINITION**
 Node `n` is said to be a top-level node of a section, if `n` must be strictly associated with it.

 **CLARIFICATION**
-Any section is defined by its top-level nodes.

-That is, because any other associated node can be derived from the section's top-level nodes.
+Any section is defined by a sequence of nodes which only contains the top-level nodes of a section (in the order of the tree's node sequence).
+Any other node, which is related to that section, can be derived from such a sequence.

+**DEFINITION**
+The sequence of strictly subsequent nodes, which contains all the nodes of a section, will be referred to as the section's complete node sequence.
+The sequence of nodes, which contains all the top-level nodes of a section, will be referred to as the section's reduced node sequence.

+* A complete sequence is a sequence of strictly subsequent nodes.
+* A reduced sequence is not necessarily strictly subsequent.
+It can only be strictly subsequent, if all top-level nodes are leaf nodes.
+In that case, the reduced sequence is even identical to the section's complete sequence.
+* However, the reduced sequence still is a sequence of subsequent nodes.
+* If a sequence is created by removing one or more nodes from a section's reduced sequence, then that sequence is insufficient to determine the section's complete sequence of nodes.
+* The reduced sequence represents the minimum sequence of nodes required in order to determine a section's complete sequence.
+* A non-empty section has exactly one complete and exactly one reduced sequence of nodes.

+**TODO**
+a section's reduced sequence allows transformations - how to determine the top-level nodes of a section

+**TODO**
+complete and reduced sequences are unique to their section - no other section has the exact same sequences - depends on the definitions of sectioning nodes

 <!-- ======================================================================= -->
 ## derived statements